Saturday, April 20, 2024 - 7:00 p.m.

 In December 2019, Ola Gjeilo accompanied the chorale in a concert series featuring his own solo piano works as well as choral compositions.
 In November 2017, the ensemble performed under the direction of Bob Chilcott in a special concert featuring his own "Five Days that Changed the World".
 The Chorale has been recognized by the Pennsylvania Council on the Arts for artistic excellence with annual grants to support the chorale’s mission – “to promote and perpetuate choral music through excellence in performance.”

 The ensemble now numbers 45 singers and has performed throughout central Pennsylvania, as well as at St. Patrick’s Cathedral in New York City, the National Cathedral and the White House in Washington, D.C., and on tours in Austria, Germany, Italy, and England.
 The choir has also performed several times with the “Celebrate Bach!” orchestra of the Mt.
 Gretna Music Festival and with the Harrisburg Symphony.
 The Wheatland Chorale has been heard on WITF-FM public radio and was featured on the premiere season of “The First Art”, a public radio program featuring American choral groups.

 The choir’s repertoire is very broad, and it features selections from all periods.
 The group has also commissioned several works.
 The first commission, “Child of Our Time”, renamed “The Stolen Child”, by composer Scott Robinson, premiered in 1992.
 A recording of that performance was broadcast twice on “The First Art”.

-The Wheatland Chorale regularly performs for audiences in Lancaster, Wyomissing, and York.
+The Wheatland Chorale regularly performs for audiences in Lancaster, Berks, and York counties.
 Please consider joining us at our next performance!